 Originally, yoga was directly transmitted from one teacher to one student.
 The pioneers of this practice understood the importance of individualizing each yoga experience to meet the student’s specific needs.
 Private sessions provide a more intimate view into your practice.
 You can start a new practice, deepen an existing practice, or focus on healing an existing injury or condition.

 Private sessions for musicians follows a 3-pronged approach:

 I. Perform two short excerpts- one which has been mastered and one which presents a greater challenge.
 This provides an opportunity for me to observe the body-instrument connection.
-Then we discuss the observations.
+Then we discuss our observations.

 II.
-Next, I design a customized sequence of postures and breathing exercises to free what may be physically causing discomfort while playing, or hindering the overall performance.
+Next, I design a customized sequence of postures and breathing exercises to free what may be causing physical discomfort while playing, or hindering optimal performance.

 III.
-Finally, the two excerpts are revisited to see, hear and feel if there is any difference in comfort, technique, musical expressiveness and overall sounds quality.
+Finally, the two excerpts are revisited to hear and feel if there is any difference in comfort, technique, musical expressiveness and overall sound quality.

 Musical Engine Tune-Up

 A yoga tune-up explores the body’s natural geometries and techniques for achieving optimal weight distribution to assist the body in maintaining its natural rhythms and overall health.